tobiaspb/how_to_tabs/readme.md

 How To: Tabs
 ============

-TO run the build type 'node build.js'.
+To run the build:

+1. Install jake 'npm install jake -g'
+2. Run jake: 'jake'